 The answer to that depends on what kind of soy, how much soy, and what else you’re eating.
 Here are some answers to common questions about soy.

 What soy products are healthiest?

-Whole soybeans, or products made from whole soybeans, seem to offer the most health benefits and least risk.
+Whole soybeans, or products made from whole soybeans, offer the most health benefits and least risk.
 As with most foods, the less processed, the better!
-Aim to get your soy fix from edamame (whole soybeans), soy milk (buy the kind that has “whole soybeans” near the top of the ingredients list), and tofu.
-Other foods with soy derivatives — like protein bars, fake meat, some veggie burgers, some cereals and snack foods — are so highly processed and have so much other stuff added to them that they are not really healthy.
+Aim to get your soy fix from edamame (whole soybeans), soy milk (buy the kind that has “whole soybeans” near the top of the ingredients list) and tofu.
+Other foods with soy derivatives — like protein bars, fake meat, some veggie burgers, some cereals and snack foods — are highly processed and have so much other stuff added to them that they are no longer healthy.

 How much soy is OK?

 Health experts suggest that 1-2 servings of whole soy per day is healthy for most people, especially if it’s used as an alternative to fatty meat or other animal protein.
 This amount may also help to reduce the risk of heart disease.

 Most soybeans grown in the United States – about 85 percent – are genetically modified.
 While we don’t know exactly how this affects our health, I personally would rather not offer myself as a guinea pig.
 So I recommend buying organic soybeans, which are not genetically modified, and have been grown without the use of pesticides or other toxic chemicals.